Sharon Monsky and the Scleroderma Research Foundation

 A nationally-ranked amateur figure skater at age 12, Sharon Monsky competed with other Olympic contenders for 5 years.
 She earned her B.A. in Economics from Pitzer College and her M.B.A. from Stanford University Graduate School of Business.

-She went on to develop her business acumen as a consultant at McKinsey and Company in San Francisco until being diagnosed with scleroderma in 1984.
+She went on to develop her business acumen as a consultant at the prestigious McKinsey and Company in San Francisco until being diagnosed with scleroderma in 1984.

 In selecting a diverse Board of Directors, Sharon was quickly able to improve the leverage of what she could do personally to fight scleroderma.
 The establishment of a Scientific Advisory Board was implemented as a “new approach” to medical research that enabled the Foundation to expedite progress.

-In less than one year, the SRF had built a platform for raising capital outside of and beyond the scleroderma patients and their families.
+Less than one year later, the SRF had built a platform for raising capital outside of and beyond scleroderma patients and their families.
 It had become a successful conduit for the generosity of people around the nation who contributed in an effort to support such an important cause.

 To bolster attention for the disease, the Foundation joined forces with Sharon Monsky’s longtime friend, celebrity chef Susan Feniger, to inaugurate Cool Comedy – Hot Cuisine, a star-studded gala featuring award-winning cuisine and top name celebrity entertainment.
-The event is now an SRF tradition, having raised millions of dollars for research and including such phenomenal performers as the late John Candy, Dana Carvey, Sheryl Crow, Ellen DeGeneres, Jay Leno, John Mayer, Conan O’Brien, Robin Williams and others.
+The event is now an SRF tradition in Las Vegas, Los Angeles, New York and San Francisco.
+It has raised millions of dollars for research and included such phenomenal performers as the late John Candy, Dana Carvey, Ellen DeGeneres, Jay Leno, John Mayer, Conan O’Brien, John Oliver, Jerry Seinfeld, the late Robin Williams and others--all of whom donate their time and talents for the cause.

-It is clear that scleroderma has not achieved the national recognition that is commensurate with its prevalence, morbidity and mortality.
+As a rare disease, scleroderma has not achieved the national recognition that is commensurate with its morbidity and mortality.
 From the beginning, Sharon set out to change this…

 Since its founding, millions of people have had an opportunity to learn about scleroderma and the work of the Scleroderma Research Foundation in the news.

 Finally, people were beginning to hear about this devastating disease.
 Next, it was time to take a grassroots approach in spreading the word and increasing funding levels for medical research.
-The SRF introduced a new program enabling patients, along with their friends and families, to become a part of the team responsible for putting an end to scleroderma.
-Known today as the Cure Crew, this growing program consists of like-minded individuals living in communities across the nation who work independently and together to raise hundreds of thousands of dollars for scleroderma research.
+The SRF introduced a new program enabling patients, along with their friends and families, to become a part of the team responsible for defeating scleroderma.
+Known today as the Cure Crew, this growing program consists of like-minded individuals living in communities all over the world who work both independently and together to raise awareness and the vital funds for scleroderma research.
 They have become a critical component of the SRF team and are largely responsible for increasing scleroderma awareness everywhere.

 The credo behind the SRF’s research program has always been collaboration.
-Since its inception, the SRF has continued to very deliberately encourage cross-disciplinary discussion and foster sharing of preliminary results among scientists and clinicians—even with individuals who are traditionally competing against one another for research dollars.
-Although this sounds like common sense and a requisite for progress in the search for a cure for a complex and confusing disease, it is, unfortunately, not the way most medical research is supported.
+Since inception, the SRF has continued to very deliberately encourage cross-disciplinary discussion and foster sharing of preliminary results among scientists and clinicians—even with individuals who are traditionally competing against one another for research dollars.
+Although this sounds like common sense and a requisite for progress in the search for answers to a complex and confusing disease, it is, unfortunately, not the way most medical research is supported.

 By requiring all Foundation-funded researchers to attend the annual SRF Scientific Workshop, it is guaranteed that information will be shared, cross-examined, and reviewed not only by the esteemed SRF Scientific Advisory Board, but also by individual researchers and outside experts from a broad variety of disciplines.
 The SRF hosts this important workshop every year.